Diseases & Conditions : Care of the Terminally Ill Child

-Pain control options and management plans should be discussed before the child experiences significant pain.
+Pain control choices and management plans should be discussed before the child experiences significant pain.
 Fear of addiction to narcotics is common among families.
 It's important to understand, however, that the ultimate goal is comfort, which means taking appropriate measures to assure the child is free from pain.
-There's no evidence of addiction to pain medications in dying children.
+There's no evidence of addiction to pain medicines in dying children.

 Pain is a sensation of discomfort, distress, or agony.
 Because pain is unique to each individual, a person's pain can't truly be judged by anyone else.

 Pain may be acute or chronic.
 Acute pain is severe and lasts a relatively short time.
 It's usually a signal that body tissue is being injured in some way, and the pain generally disappears when the injury heals.
 Chronic pain may range from mild to severe, and is present to some degree for long periods of time.
 Medicating pain before it becomes too severe is advised.
 If pain medicine isn't given for a long period of time, it may not be as helpful.

 Many people believe that if a person has been diagnosed with a terminal illness, he or she must be in pain.
 This isn't necessarily the case, and, when pain is present, it can be reduced or even prevented.
 Pain management is an important topic to discuss with your child's healthcare provider.